How CostSignals Calculates Legal Costs

 Methodology Overview

-CostSignals maintains 85 legal cost calculators powered by 252 verified data sources across 10 categories.
-Each calculator uses a formula-driven approach that combines industry cost databases, regional labor rates, and material pricing to produce location-adjusted estimates.
+CostSignals currently publishes 360 legal calculator pages across 13 categories.
+This methodology page aggregates 234 cited data sources and explains the formula-driven approach that combines industry cost databases, regional labor rates, and material pricing to produce location-adjusted estimates.
 Our data is cross-referenced against multiple independent sources to ensure accuracy within 10–20% of actual project costs.

 Our Data Sources

 We aggregate cost data from industry-leading databases, government statistics, and verified project data.
-The following sources are most frequently cited across our legal calculators:
+The following sources are most frequently cited across the 13 legal methodology categories documented on this page:

 Insurance Information Institute